ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 .. note::

+   The regional workflow must be loaded for the ``config_utils.py`` script to validate the ``config.yaml`` file.

-   Valid values for configuration variables should be consistent with those in the ``valid_param_vals.yaml`` script.
-In addition, various sample configuration files can be found within the subdiretories of ``tests/WE2E/test_configs``.
+Valid values for configuration variables should be consistent with those in the ``ush/valid_param_vals.yaml`` script.
+In addition, various sample configuration files can be found within the subdirectories of ``tests/WE2E/test_configs``.

 To configure an experiment and python environment for a general Linux or Mac system, see the :ref:`next section <LinuxMacEnvConfig>`.
 To configure an experiment to run METplus verification tasks, see :numref:`Section %s <VXConfig>`.
 Otherwise, skip to :numref:`Section %s <GenerateWorkflow>`.